u-yas/npm-caret-checker/README.md

 ## npm-caret-checker

-This package checks for "^" in the version of the battle in the dependencies list, which has several types in the package.json file in the current directory.
+This package will check the "^" mark at the beginning of the version in some kind of dependencies in package.json and will give an error if it is present

 example
 ```sh